1. Education

 Distinguishing Characteristics:

-Numerous teeth; bony crests on snout
+Moderate size; numerous teeth; bony crests on snout

-About Alioramus:
+About Alioramus

-An awful lot has been abstracted about Alioramus from a single, incomplete skull found in Mongolia in 1976.
-Paleontologists believe it was a medium-sized tyrannosaur closely related to another Asian predator, Tarbosaurus, from which it differed in its size and in the distinctive crests running along its snout.
+An awful lot has been abstracted about Alioramus ever since a single, incomplete skull was discovered in Mongolia in 1976.
+Paleontologists believe this dinosaur was a medium-sized tyrannosaur closely related to another Asian meat-eater, Tarbosaurus, from which it differed in both its size and in the distinctive crests running along its snout.
+As with many dinosaurs reconstructed from partial fossil specimens, though, not everyone agrees that Alioramus was all that it's cracked up to be.
+Some paleontologists maintain that the fossil specimen belonged to a juvenile Tarbosaurus, or perhaps was not left by a tyrannosaur at all but by an entirely different kind of meat-eating theropod (hence this dinosaur's name, Greek for "different branch").